 The study of roof component and cladding and roof attached structures and equipment must be conducted by various hurricane wind effects simulation methods.
 The beginning point of any such simulation studies is accurate characterization of the wind field and its effects.
-Then simulation models can be constructed to test various components and attachments.
+Simulation models can then be constructed to test various components and attachments.
 Research conducted in response to the 2004 and 2005 hurricanes was initially directed primarily to window and wall components and cladding.
-Work was began in 2009 on roof systems.
-Current year funding was directed to supporting studies to characterize the wind field on roofs and to leveraging funding for roof systems related research provided by federal organizations including FEMA/DHS, NOAA/Sea Grant and RCMP/DEM.
+Work began in 2009 on roof systems.
+Current year funding was directed to supporting studies to characterize the wind field on roofs and to leveraging funding for roof systems related research provided by federal organizations including Federal Emergency Management Agency (FEMA)/Department of Homeland Security (DHS), NOAA/Sea Grant and Residential Construction Mitigation Program (RCMP)/Florida Department of Emergency Management (DEM).

-Due to the ongoing recession's impact on the construction industry and resulting decline in fees the Committee recommended prioritizing research projects that leverage the funding of other agencies for projects that support resolution of Florida hurricane related building failures.
+Due to the ongoing recession's impact on the construction industry and resulting decline in Building Permit Surcharge fees the Committee recommended prioritizing research projects that leverage the funding of other agencies for projects that support resolution of Florida hurricane-related building failures.
 The Commission voted unanimously in favor of the recommendation.
 Research projects will evaluate shingle roof covering systems and roof deck attachment alternatives.

-The HRAC met during 2011 to receive updates on ongoing research projects, and to continue developing consensus on recommendations to the Commission for additional code enhancements for consideration during the 2013 Code Update process.
+The Hurricane Research Advisory Committee met during 2011 to receive updates on ongoing research projects, and to continue developing consensus on recommendations to the Commission for additional code enhancements for consideration during the 2013 Code Update process.